 “So where are you from, Jeff?”

 “Dallas.”
 I usually say New York or San Francisco but this guy made me tell the truth, and that was creepy.
 My legs wobbled back to the seat.

-My arm hair stood to the tips.
+My arm hair stood.
 Did this guy read minds?
 “Um, nope.”
 That did not sound as casual as I hoped it would.

 “Sometimes you need fresh air to gain fresh insights on life, my friend.”

 There it was again.
 The voice held a timbre that seemed to have come out of a tomb.

 “You sure you don’t want to go to the Hermit’s Rest and find rest?”

 I shifted in my seat.
 He sounded almost like Kate lately who seemed to talk in coded words.

 “—unearthing hidden meanings.
 Hey, you listening?”
 Tony said.

 “Yup, hidden meanings, you said.”
 I bolted up my seat.
 Okay, he was creepy.
 “Can I hop off on the next stop?”